Proprietary company

-A proprietary company, the characteristic of which is abbreviated as "Pty", is a form of privately held company in Australia, Namibia and South Africa that is either limited or unlimited.
+A proprietary company, the characteristic of which is abbreviated as "Pty", is a form of privately held company in Australia, Namibia, Botswana and South Africa that is either limited or unlimited.
 However, unlike a public company there are, depending on jurisdiction, restrictions on what it can and cannot do.

 In Australia, a proprietary company is defined under section 45A(1) of the Corporations Act 2001 (Cth).

 The Act puts certain restrictions on proprietary companies such as not permitting them to have more than 50 members (shareholders).
 Another important restriction relates to fundraising.
 A proprietary company must not engage in fundraising that would require a disclosure document such as a prospectus, an offer information statement, or a profile statement to be issued (sec.113(3)).
 The Act states in which circumstances a company must issue a prospectus when attempting to raise funds.
 This means that a proprietary company must not offer its shares to the public.

 Section 45A of the Act also distinguishes proprietary companies as either "large proprietary" or "small proprietary".
 The differences here relate to issues such as operating revenue, consolidated gross assets, and the number of employed persons.

 Large proprietary companies are required to appoint an auditor and lodge appropriate financial statements with the Australian Securities & Investments Commission.